typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 Since the introduction of the [Parallel](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/Parallel.scala) typeclasss in the Cats library and its `IO` instance, it became possible to execute two or more given `IO`s in parallel.

+Note: all parallel operations require an implicit `Timer[IO]` in scope.
+On JVM, `Timer[IO]` is available when there's an implicit `ExecutionContext` in scope.
+Alternatively, it can be created using `IO.timer` builder, taking an `ExecutionContext`, managing actual execution, and a `ScheduledExecutorService`, which manages scheduling (not actual execution, so no point in giving it more than one thread).
+On JS, `Timer[IO]` is always available.

 ### parMapN

 It has the potential to run an arbitrary number of `IO`s in parallel, and it allows you to apply a function to the result (as in `map`).
 It finishes processing when all the `IO`s are completed, either successfully or with a failure.
 For example: